Jocker666z/bcompress/README.md

-# bsffc - Bash Script For File Compressing
+# bcompress - Bash Script For File Compressing

 Simple bash tool for file compressing at the highest ratio, with statistic report at end of job.